MrStiMu/design-patterns-in-java/collections/_posts/2023-11-05-overview-design-pattern-in-java.md

 ### Strategy

-The Strategy pattern is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
+The [Strategy Pattern]({% link _posts/2023-11-11-strategy-pattern-in-java.md %}) is used to define a family of algorithms, encapsulate each one, and make them interchangeable.
 This pattern is useful when you want to provide a way to select an algorithm at runtime.

 ### Template Method

-The Template Method pattern is used to define the skeleton of an algorithm in a method, deferring some steps to subclasses.
+The [Template Method Pattern]({% link _posts/2023-11-11-template-method-pattern-in-java.md %}) is used to define the skeleton of an algorithm in a method, deferring some steps to subclasses.
 This pattern is useful when you want to allow subclasses to redefine certain steps of an algorithm without changing the algorithm's overall structure.

 ### Visitor

-The Visitor pattern is used to separate an algorithm from an object structure on which it operates.
+The [Visitor Pattern]({% link _posts/2023-11-22-visitor-pattern-in-java.md %}) is used to separate an algorithm from an object structure on which it operates.
 This pattern is useful when you want to define operations on an object structure without changing the classes of the objects on which it operates.

 In summary, behavioral design patterns are used to manage object interactions and communication between them.
 They focus on how objects operate together to achieve a specific task.
 The patterns covered in this section are just a few of the most commonly used behavioral design patterns.